Assertiveness is a brilliant trait to have as a manager.

 If you feel that your email is too harsh and want to soften it with some less work content like “Hope you had a good weekend?” that’s fine but make sure you do so at the end of your email.

 As we said earlier, assertiveness is a big issue for both sexes but females do tend to fall into certain traps more often than males.
-Hopefully, this article will help you to spot if you are falling into these traps and take some action to avoid them in the future.
+Hopefully, this article will help you to spot if you are falling into these traps.